frankchen07/writing/posts/map of content (mindset).md

 Also, you should [[care about the essence and the process]] not just the end.
 How you get there is somewhat important, especially for long term commitments.

 Developing a system of [[mental management is your most important skill as a bjj athelete]].
+Also, it helps to [[clear your baggage and be unencumbered]].

 ---

-Some notes in progress from Mind Gym by Gary Mack:
+Some copied notes in progress from Mind Gym by Gary Mack:

 * [[act yourself into a way of thinking]]
 * [[develop mental toughness with 7 Cs]]